lannister-team/Lannister-WRO-Future-Engineers-2025/README.md

 - **Power bank**
   The power bank will be our main source for keeping the Raspberry PI charged, which will also give the arduino its charge

-- **12V Battery Supply**
+- **3x - 3.7 Li-Ion**
-  The robot is powered using a **12V battery**, to enable the motor to receive power through the L298N driver module.
+  The robot is powered using a **3x - 3.7 Li-Ion** -- 4.2 Max ~= 12.6v on max , to enable the motor to receive power through the L298N driver module.

 ###  Coding Environments